 Rosberg reveals father against Ferrari move 29 February, 2012 Nico Rosberg with his father Keke Rosberg Feb.29 (GMM) Nico Rosberg has revealed that his world champion father – Keke Rosberg – was adamant he should stick with Mercedes for the future, despite apparent Ferrari interest in the German’s services.
 Last year, amid rumours that Ferrari was considering dropping Felipe Massa, paddock banter said Rosberg was the main contender to be Fernando Alonso’s next teammate.
 But Keke Rosberg, the 1982 world champion, and the highly rated Mercedes driver’s father, was dead against the Ferrari move.
 “He was just beside himself, saying that I should stay [at Mercedes] 110 per cent,” 26-year-old Rosberg is quoted by Sport Bild.
 “At the same time,” the German added, “I was also quite certain that Mercedes is the best place for me.”
 But Rosberg admits that a lot of his Monaco-domiciled friends are keen Ferrari supporters.
 “Some of the more patriotic of them were a little upset when I extended my contract,” he revealed, “but I really believe in this project.”
 Rosberg said his goal for 2012 is more than three podiums, to beat his 2010 tally.
 “That would be a great step on the way to the title, which is what we want to be fighting for in the coming years,” he said.
-Subbed by AJN Reports on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Formula 1 teams, sponsors & organisations.
+Subbed by AJN Content on GrandPrix247.com by: staff & contributors, Reuters syndication, GMM service, Getty Images, Formula 1 teams, sponsors & organisations.